nemster/radix_pump/README.md

 A user could easily buy great part of the supply for few base coins.
 This is why a modified version of the constant product formula is used.
 This modified version just ignores part of the coins in the pool so that bot sides of the pool have equal value.
 Everytime a user buys the coin, the number of ignored coins decreases.
+The coin creator can also burn the currently ignored coins by calling the `burn` method.

 ## Liquidation mode